Blue-Shadow/nchud/readme.txt

       Controls whether friendly monsters should display a health bar or not.
 Setting this to "Yes" (1), displays it, while setting it to "No" (0), does not.

-    - Show max health?
+    - Show spawn health?
-      CVAR: nchud_monsterhpbar_max
+      CVAR: nchud_monsterhpbar_spawnhp
       Default: No (0)

-      Controls the display of the max health (a.k.a, spawn health).
+      Controls the display of the spawn health.
 Setting this to "Yes" (1), displays it, while setting it to "No" (0), does not.

 ---------------------------------------------------------------------------------------------------
 -- Overriding icons and ammo list                                                                --